5 films. 5 locations. No signal.

 Outdoors?

 It’s almost as if someone climbed inside Josh’s brain, took out his favourite things and put them down in a brief.
-Of course, we wanted in.
+Of course, we wanted in on such an event.

 *For all you non-Welsh-speakers out there, as this was a Welsh-first project (and proud), we’ll be using the terms ‘Eryri’ and ‘Snowdonia’ interchangeably — so keep up. 😘